 - Lloyd’s List, the world’s oldest newspaper, to give up on print (Roy Greenslade/Guardian)

 - Lloyd’s List goes digital-only

 - ‘World’s Oldest’ Newspaper Going Digital After 279 Years

 - 279-year-old newspaper Lloyd’s List goes to digital only

 - Lloyd’s List ceases print publication after 300 years

 This entry was posted on Tuesday, October 1st, 2013 at 7:44 am and is filed under Business News, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.